 - The school district shall give parents and students notice of the right to refuse release of this data to military recruiting officers by publishing the notice in the District calendar and handbook, or by other means reasonably likely to inform the parents and students of the right.
 If a parent or eligible student objects to the release of this data to military recruiting officers, the data shall not be disclosed.

 - Contact your school administrator with questions.

 - Directory information means information contained in an education record of a student which would not generally be considered harmful or an invasion of privacy if disclosed.
-It includes, but is not limited to: the student's name, name of school attended, dates of attendance, grade level, date of graduation, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees and awards received, as well as photos/videotape (excluding security camera videos in schools and/or in school buses) for school-approved publications, school news purposes, school video productions or local cable casts.
-It also includes name, address and telephone number of the student's parents/guardians.
+It includes, but is not limited to: the student's name, name of school attended, dates of attendance, grade level, date of graduation, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees and awards received, as well as photos/videotape (excluding security camera videos in schools and/or in school buses) for school approved publications, school news purposes, school video productions or local cable casts.
+It also includes the name, address and telephone number of the student's parents.

 - The District is committed to working collaboratively with parents/guardians regarding the education of students as well as ensuring the privacy of student records.
 Parents/guardians and eligible students have certain rights regarding student records including the right to inspect, right to seek amendments to the record, and the right to consent to disclosure of personally identifiable information in a student’s educational record.
 This information, along with information about student directory information that is available to the public along with who has access to a student’s educational record and when and how this information can be limited is included in the Legal Notifications section of the district website or by calling the Superintendent’s office at 612-798-6012.